NexPlayer/iOS-SDK/error-codes.md

 * `NXErrorNotSupportVideoResolution`

 The video resolution is not supported.
-The resolution of the content is too high to play back.
+The resolution of the content is too high to playback.
 E.g. The device has a resolution limit of 1080P but the content is 4K.

 * `NXErrorNotSupportMedia`

 The content format is not supported or is not playable A/V track.
 The format of the content is not supported.
-The content has unavailable protocol(HLS,DASH, etc) or no playable A/V track which has audio or video codecs that are not supported.
+The content has unavailable protocol(HLS, DASH, etc) or no playable A/V track which has audio or video codecs that are not supported.

 * `NXErrorCodec`

 The codec reported an error.
 Audio or video decoding error.
-E.g. NexPlayer get a failure during parsing the content for playback or during decoding the audio or video bitstreams.
+E.g. NexPlayer gets a failure during parsing the content for playback or during decoding the audio or video bitstreams.

 * `NXErrorUnknown`